Evolve (video game): Origin

 Evolve was developed by Turtle Rock Studios.
-Evolve's creative director, Phil Robb, and lead designer, Chris Ashton, are the co-founders of Turtle Rock Studios alongside Michael Booth.
+Evolve's creative director, Phil Robb, and lead designer, Chris Ashton, are the co-founders of Turtle Rock Studios alongside Mike Booth.
 The team had a heritage of developing competitive multiplayer games, such as Valve's Counter-Strike series and the Left 4 Dead series.
 According to Robb, the team wanted to build a co-operative, multiplayer game because it gave the team a chance to play with their family and friends together, instead of against each other, and found it offered a more enjoyable experience than competitive multiplayer games.
 The concept for Evolve was completed in 2005, before the development of the first Left 4 Dead game.
 However, the Evolve project was put on hold, as Turtle Rock thought that the technology at that time was not advanced enough to handle the game's design.

 Turtle Rock Studios merged into Valve in early 2008 but split away later the same year.
 When the company reestablished, it had only 13 staff members.
 As a new company, Turtle Rock Studios hoped to make use of the popularity of the Left 4 Dead franchise to create something ambitious and massive before people forgot about the company.
 When eighth generation video game consoles were released, the team realized they could create almost anything they wanted.
 They reviewed some of their previous projects and eventually chose Evolve, which seemed to be the most "straightforward" concept.
 The team also considered the new project as their "proving ground", a project that could show their ability to build a large-scale game beyond providing assistance to Valve.
 The development of Evolve officially began in early 2011.